itchio/itch.io/docs/creators/kickstarter.md

 address to download key URL.
 If you have a system to send emails already then you're free to distribute the keys yourself.
 If not, read on.

+### Distributing Keys via URL

+Once you've completed an import, a *backer access* URL will be provided.
+You can distribute this URL to your backers for them to claim access.
+If a visitor with a verified itch.io account uses the URL and their email address matches one from your import, they will be granted access.
+You can freely share this URL because only authorized accounts can retrieve their download key.
+Please note that an itch.io account is necessary for this process to enable email verification.

-### Distributing keys through email
+### Distributing Keys via Email

-A Kickstarter import creates a *Download Key Group* for each group specified during the import.
-You can see these groups if you navigate to the *Download Keys* page within your project's dashboard.
+A Kickstarter import generates a *Download Key Group* for each group specified during the import.
+These groups can be viewed by navigating to the *Download Keys* page within your project's dashboard.

-Like any other key group, you can use our *Emails* tool to send an email to key owners with a link to their key.
-Head to the *Interact* tab to find the email editor.
-As you're drafting your email, just select the appropriate groups in the recipients field.
+Similar to any other key group, our *Emails* tool can be used to send an email to key owners with a link to their key.
+Visit the *Interact* tab to access the email editor.
+While drafting your email, simply select the appropriate groups in the recipients field.

-Ensure the *Include download link at bottom of email* option is checked to allow the recipients to get access to their new key
+Make sure to check the *Include download link at the bottom of the email* option.
+This allows the recipients to access their download key.

+> **Note:** Since you've imported a list of emails from a third-party source,
+> you'll need to have your account approved to send the email.
+This step is
+> required to prevent spammers from misusing our service.
+Please first create
+> your project page and, if possible, draft the email.
+Then, [contact our
+> support team][support] to request permission.
+Be aware that it might take
+> some time for your request to be reviewed.
+Therefore, consider this when
+> planning your distribution schedule.
+Provide as much information as possible
+> to help us verify the authenticity of your request.
+Alternatively you can use
+> the URL method described above to instantly distribute keys.

-### Updating the import
+### Updating the Import

-If you need to add more backers then you can upload the updated export CSV file and go through the import process just as before.
+If you need to add more backers, you can upload the updated export CSV file and go through the import process just as before.
 Any email addresses that have already been assigned keys will not have duplicate keys created.

-## Importing through the Kickstarter API

-We also support doing backer import through the Kickstarter API.
-We recommend trying a CSV import first, it's completely self service.
-In order to use the Kickstarter import you'll need to add the itch.io account as a contributor to your project, with access to the backer list.

-Once you've added us as a contributor we'll be notified and we'll contact you about the next steps.

-To start add the following email address as a contributor:

-> support@itch.io

-## Need more control?

-If you need more control over the import process then don't hesitate to [contact us][support] and we'd be glad to work with you to make sure you import and assign exactly what you need.

 ## Indiegogo

 Our import tool also supports CSV exports from Indiegogo.
-All the same functionality available for Kicksarter can be used, including splitting backers into groups and emailing out keys.
+All the same functionality available for Kickstarter can be used, including splitting backers into groups and emailing out keys.

-## Custom import
+## Custom Import

-Have a custom list of email address that you need to import and generate download keys for?
+Do you have a custom list of email addresses that you need to import and generate download keys for?
 You can also use this tool.
-Just create a CSV file with the following format: (You must include the column header)
+Just create a CSV file with the following format: (You must include the columns `Email` and `Amount`).

     Email,Amount
     test@example.com,$10.00
     another@example.com,$12.00
     hello@example.com,$50.00

-> In order to email any addresses you import, you must [contact
+> **Note:** In order to email any addresses you import, you must [contact
-> support][support] to get your message approved.
+> support][support] to get your account approved.
+This is a necessary step to
+> prevent spam.
+Keep in mind it may take some time for a person to review your
+> request, so keep that in mind when planning your distribution schedule.
+> Include as much information as possible so we can verify the authenticity of
+> your request.
+Alternatively you can use the URL method described above to
+> instantly distribute keys.